home-assistant/developers.home-assistant/blog/2020-02-18-106-custom-card-changes.md

 author: Bram Kragten
 authorURL: https://github.com/bramkragten
 authorTwitter: bramkragten
-title: Changes that can affect custom cards in 0.106
+title: "Changes that can affect custom cards in 0.106"
 ---

 We made some changes that can affect custom Lovelace cards in Home Assistant Core 0.106, if you are a custom card developer, please read the following.